What is hope?

 - Hope to laugh easily under a kind sun.

 - Hope to live with a clear and free heart.

 This rich hope–which can and does deliver on its promises–allows us to examine “What is going on?” with clear eyes.
 It sees that loved ones can be hurt and even die in combat or training.
 It sees that the soldier-parent will leave and leave and leave and some never return.
 This is all very true.
-There are very few things that do not change.
-Resistance to this truth is the cause of much suffering.

 With clear eyes we can see that the moment of life we are in is still life.
 What do we want to do with it?